SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-22-windows-server-2012-roundupthe-returnpart-1.markdown

 [![image](/Images/wordpress/2013/04/image_thumb.png "image")](/Images/wordpress/2013/04/image1.png)

-From here as you would expect you start adding services, components and other such bits to get your server up and running.&nbsp; From first glance, gone are the old search for which components you need to run things and everything is plain and right in front of you.&nbsp; It has brought along the server 2008 roles and features look and feel (a big bonus even back then) and even gives you a limited management option to include more servers in your little management group, gone are the days of requiring a dashboard or having to remote in to every server just to check it is health, it is all right in front of you.
+From here as you would expect you start adding services, components and other such bits to get your server up and running.
+From first glance, gone are the old search for which components you need to run things and everything is plain and right in front of you.
+It has brought along the server 2008 roles and features look and feel (a big bonus even back then) and even gives you a limited management option to include more servers in your little management group, gone are the days of requiring a dashboard or having to remote in to every server just to check it is health, it is all right in front of you.
 (In fact I think the “it is right in front of you” is going the factor a lot in my view).

 The help shows you straight away just how important Microsoft feel about managing your “Environment” instead of a collection of servers.